wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

+= 1.5.7 =
+* Update for issue compatibility with jQuery 1.9.

 = 1.5.6 =
 * Bug fix - Solved a potential bug for servers that don't allow CamelCase in path for folders name.